arbor-sim/arbor/doc/concepts/recipe.rst

 Recipes
 =======

 An Arbor *recipe* is a description of a model.
-The recipe is queried during the model building phase to provide information about individual cells in the model, such as:
+The recipe is queried during the model-building phase to provide information about individual cells in the model, such as:

 * The **number of cells** in the model.
 * The **kind** of each cell.
-* The **description** of each cell, e.g. with morphology, dynamics, synapses, detectors, stimuli etc.
+* The **description** of each cell, e.g. with morphology, dynamics, synapses, detectors, stimuli, etc.
 * Incoming **network connections** from other cells terminating on a cell.
 * **Gap junction connections** on each cell.
 * **Probes** on each cell.